Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentDocxInsertTable**
 > InsertDocxTablesResponse editDocumentDocxInsertTable(reqConfig)

-Insert a new table into a DOCX
+Insert a new table into a Word DOCX document

-Adds a new table into a DOCX and returns the result
+Adds a new table into a DOCX and returns the result.
+Call Finish Editing on the output URL to complete the operation.

 ### Example
 ```java